-Social Security can be confusing, particularly when you have lost a loved one, and intend to claim benefits based on their working record.
+Social Security can be confusing, particularly when you have lost a loved one, and intend to claim benefits for widows based on their working record.
 Whether they passed recently, or years ago, you don’t have to navigate your finances and benefits alone.

 Social Security: Application Checklist

 #1 Report the death to the Social Security Administration as soon as possible

 You should report the death of your spouse as soon as possible to the Social Security Administration (SSA).
 You can either do this directly or have the funeral home report the death (in which case you’ll need to give them your spouse’s Social Security number).
 You may be eligible for both a one-time “death payment” as well as survivors benefits, based on your spouse’s record.
 However, if your spouse was already receiving Social Security benefits, you will have to return the benefit received for the month of death any later months.

 You can get in touch with the SSA to report the death by calling 1-800-772-1213 (TTY 1-800-325-0778) to speak to a Social Security representative between 8:00 am – 5:30 pm. anytime Monday through Friday.
 You can also visit your local Social Security office.
 If you do, we recommend calling ahead to schedule an appointment, as it could greatly reduce the time you spend waiting – which is the last thing you need right now.

 To qualify for survivors benefits, you must be a:

 - Widow or widower, age 60 or older (age 50 if you are disabled), who was married to the deceased for at least nine months